PolyPlugins/PSR4-WordPress-Plugin-Boilerplate/README.md

 Note: This is still a work in progress.

+Bugs:
+We are currently aware of the unexpected output on plugin activation and are working on a fix.
+We are also still cleaning up references to public which is now called frontend.

 Original WordPress Plugin Boilerplate Readme

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.